FUJI CAMERA GFX50S – Medium Format Camera

 Working on location in Iceland with the Fuji Camera for a Iceland Photoshoot was a challenge but when you have one of the best Cameras for location work then it was not too much of a problem.
 This article is an interview by Fuji UK about my epic adventure shoot over three weeks in one of the worlds most famous Northern Polar regions

-For me, the FUJIFILM GFX 50S system was my first camera of choice and really offered me the quality I am familiar with and needed for this challenging shoot.
+For me, the FUJI CAMERA GFX50S system was my first camera of choice and really offered me the quality I am familiar with and needed for this challenging shoot.
 The files were to be enlarged for exhibition quality but also the calendar is A2 size and would need to stand up to close scrutiny not just to the fine art community in Germany but also to the German PR machine.
-Whatsmore, certain TV programmes and magazines always take a keen interest in this calendar project.

-The quality of the images from the GFX 50S, with the image size and the dynamic range, gave me the flexibility to process the final images into works of art.
+The quality of the images from the Fuji Camera GFX 50S, with the image size and the dynamic range, gave me the flexibility to process the final images into works of art.
 Whilst I am shooting, I am always pushing the camera to its limits, capturing at very high ISO’s and in extreme weather conditions.
 If you would like to see more of this shot then please read this blog post which shows behind the scenes from the shoot

 Every location offered a new set of challenges and I am pretty hands-on when working with the models, so editorially we would shoot an idea and then run with it.
 However with this shoot, many of the images were static so much more crafting with light, shape, and form was required.
 The direction was very important to get the idea from initial concept to the capture.
 Most ideas really changed on the fly as we worked the location and composition into the shot.